 Given that a merger can only be blocked on the basis of prohibited concentrations, these violations may seem similar on the surface, as they concern the unlawful completion of mergers.
 The key difference lies in whether a merger has been notified.
 If the parties fail to notify a reportable transaction and the transaction is later found to be a prohibited concentration, they will be held liable for two violations under Vietnam’s ex ante merger control regime: conducting an unnotified and unlawful merger.

 Merger parties who are granted a conditional clearance but fail to satisfy any of the entailing conditions will face a fine as high as 3 per cent of total turnover.

 In addition to pecuniary penalties, the Competition Law 2018 also provides for supplementary sanction, such as revocation of certificate of incorporation and remedies, in the form of either clearance conditions or remedial measures for illegal mergers.

 Essentially, like many other regimes, there are two types of remedies: structural and behavioural.
-The former includes mandatory demerger or divestiture whilst the latter is available in the form of subjection to the state’s control in terms of price or other commercial terms.
+The former includes mandatory demerger or divestiture while the latter is available in the form of subjection to the state’s control in terms of price or other commercial terms.
 The NCC may, if necessary, propose other remedies aimed at alleviating the restrictive impact or enhancing the positive effects brought by the merger, or both.

 Although the Competition Law 2018 does not explicitly provide for a framework for remedy negotiation, the merger parties may nonetheless discuss with the NCC on the matter at virtually any time during the regulatory process, given the authority’s openness to consultation requests.
 Any meaningful discussion rounds will most likely take place during Phase II, particularly once the NCC has gathered all necessary data and the authority’s information requests are addressed.